 In order for a club to be successful at getting donors, sponsorships, or even just support through volunteering, they need to maintain stellar donor relationships.
 Some donors give just once to an organization, while others become ongoing supporters.
-While a lot of research has looked at how to motivate donors to give an initial gift, fundraising experts know that donor retention or continued giving to an organization, is the best way to have continued giving support.
+While a lot of research has looked at how to motivate donors to give an initial gift, fundraising experts know that donor retention, or continued giving to an organization, is the best way to have continued giving support.
 There are many factors that drive donors to give to nonprofits, including satisfaction, strong relationships, and trust in the organization and the mission of the club.

-When someone buys a product, their satisfaction is measured by how well the product lives up to their expectations--the same is true for donors.
-Although there is not a physical product, donors have many expectations of the organization they are giving to.
+When someone buys a product, their satisfaction is measured by how well the product lives up to their expectations–the same is true for donors.
+Although there is no physical product, donors have many expectations of the organization they are giving to.
 Many donors choose to give because they believe in the vision of the organization, or they are directly affected by the organization in one way or another.
 In order to create donor satisfaction, you have to show donors that they are making an impact through your work.
 What examples could you share with donors to let them know how their contribution is affecting the sports club?
 This can be done through emails, letters, meetings, and even events that allow donors to see your work firsthand.

 A 2016 study conducted by the Indiana University Lilly School of Philanthropy cited these three reasons that donors give:

 Believing in the mission of the organization/club.